atsukotominaga/music-teaching/README.md

 ## R Notebook
 You need filtered and trimmed folders to run the scripts below (outputs from filtering.R and trimming.R).
-- ioi.Rmd: analysis and plots for IOIs. >> output: html file
+- ioi.Rmd: analysis and plots for IOIs >> output: html file
-- articulation.Rmd: analysis and plots for KOT/KOR. >> output: html file
+- articulation.Rmd: analysis and plots for KOT/KOR >> output: html file
-- dynamics.Rmd: analysis and plots for KV/KV-Diff. >> output: html file
+- dynamics.Rmd: analysis and plots for KV/KV-Diff >> output: html file

 You need questionnaire.csv to run the script below (get the file from [OSF](https://osf.io/35ryj/)).
 - questionnaire.Rmd